 counter setup- Creates a set of preset channel counters displaying various stats about the server.

-Sometimes commands will change in structure.
-While we try our best to support backwards compatibility, you should make
+Sometimes commands will change.
+While we try our best to support backwards compatibility, you should make it a habit

 Privileged Commands (aka: "Admin Commands") are commands that require the member using the command to have certain

 Discord permissions or Role-Based Access Control (RBAC) overrides.
 By default, members with the

 Manage Server Discord permissions can edit all Statbot settings with the only one exception controlled by the